-The Story Behind the Trends - Belfast has consistently been above the NI average and Castlereagh consistently below.
-Please Note: Due to a different assessment procedure information is only available at Level 5 or above.
-Level 6's are contained within the Level 5 or above information for June 2013.
+The Story Behind the Trends - Please Note: Due to a different assessment procedure information is only available at Level 5 or above.
+Level 6's are contained within the Level 5 or above information from June 2013.
 (See Page 58).